SE-LAPS/Python-Turtle-Animated-Compass/README.md

 cd animated-compass-turtle
 ```

-3️⃣Install Python (if you don't have it installed): Download Python
+3️⃣ Install Python (if you don't have it installed): Download Python

-4️⃣Run the Python file:
+4️⃣ Run the Python file:
 ```bash
 python compass.py
 ```

 ## ✨ Code Overview

-1️⃣Setting Up the Screen
+1️⃣ Setting Up the Screen
 This part of the code creates the canvas for the compass animation.
 It sets up the screen size and background color.
 ```bash
 def setup_screen():